A Day in Life of A Kronos Quantitative Researcher

 2. Draw up trading strategies

-We establish a “trading strategy” based on Alpha, discuss it repeatedly with team members, use experimental models to test it, and determine the final strategy based on analysis of the results.
+We establish a “trading strategy” based on Alpha, use experimental and machine learning models to test it, and determine the final strategy based on the simulated results.

 3. Coding for automatic trading